Frequently Asked Questions

 How fresh are screener indicators?

-Popular stocks are updated roughly every 10 days, less popular at least once a month.
+Popular stocks are updated roughly every 10 days; less popular ones at least once a month.

 What happens when a stock is viewed?

-If metrics are outdated or the price deviates too much, indicators are recalculated live.
+If metrics are outdated or the price has moved significantly, indicators are recalculated on the fly.

 How does the updating process work?

-- it is checked whether it is time to try getting new results.
-In the months that results are expected, this is 2 weeks.
+1. Check whether it is time to fetch new financial results.
+During months when results are expected, this check runs every 2 weeks.

-- recalculate all metrics based on the latest price (and any new results)
+2. Recalculate all metrics based on the latest price (and any new results).

 Can I define a custom stock universe?